icon-project/goloop/doc/icon_chainscore_api.md

 ### getPRepTerm

-Returns information for the current term.
+Returns the information about the current term.

 ```
 def getPRepTerm() -> dict: